IBM-Cloud/sap-automated-deployment-scripts/sapsingletierdb2/README.md

 - edit the file sapsingletierdb2/terraform/main.tf in order to choose like: 1. if you want to create a new VPC or 2. to use an existing VPC.

-Example of the code on how to do it if you want to use and existing VPC and the VPC module is commented out:
+Example of the code on how to do it if you want to use an existing VPC is below.
+The VPC module is commented out and the depends_on from the vsi module is modified.

 cat sapsingletierdb2/terraform/main.tf